sz3/libcimbar/PERFORMANCE.md

 			* this is neither reliable, nor representative of the usable case, however

 * we have good excuses:
 	* the android app is not currently using the GPU.
-OpenCV nominally supports OpenCL, but its SVM (shared virtual memory) support appears to be incomplete.
-In any case, the time cost of moving data between CPU memory and GPU memory makes the OpenCV+GPU non-viable on android (for now).
-As far as I know, this is a software problem, not a hard technical limitation.
+OpenCV supports OpenCL (though you need a custom build on Android), but there doesn't seem to be a supported way to copy data from the GPU -> CPU without bottlenecking system resources (ex: a 90ms pause every frame).
+I'd like to investigate how well OpenGL PBOs will work for this, but in the mean time, no GPU for us.
-	* my test android app (cfc) is barbones, and kind of sucks: it doesn't do anything useful with camera settings.
+	* additionally, my test android app (cfc) is barbones, and kind of sucks: it doesn't do anything useful with camera settings.
 We capture at ~25 fps, and are forced to discard a full 60% of the images.
 A 100% success rate won't happen -- the camera capture rate and the screen display rate are not going to be perfectly aligned, resulting in some number of screen-torn frames.
 But I'm pretty confident we can do better than 40%!
 		* a bit of editorial warning may be in order: the android camera APIs are, to put it charitably, a raging tire fire
+		* cfc is currently using the legacy "camera" API.
+Despite repeated efforts, the camera2 API has eluded my comprehension.